i101dev/blockchain-Tensor/README.md

 # Baseline

 -   Same basic architecture as any other CRUD/REST api

+-   Blockchain functionality in the form of a middleware

 -   Network sustained by PVB, i101, Oligarch, and New Earth Art Fair